 Disabled Persons Transport Advisory Committee

-Help and advice from the Equality Commission for Northern Ireland
+Help and advice from the Equality Commission

 The Equality Commission for Northern Ireland is a good source of advice if you feel you may have been discriminated against by a service provider.